It seems like we’ve covered “everything but the kitchen sink” in this blog, so it's time to learn more about it.

 Although stainless steels – alloys of iron, chrome and nickel – had been studied as early as 1821, the process to make the steel corrosion resistant was not identified until 1909.
 The key was finding a way to eliminate the carbon in the steel, which would combine with the chromium and reduce the corrosion resistance.

-The refined steel can be cast in a variety of ways, but for the manufacture of sink-bowl material, it is typically cast into slabs and rolled into hot-band coil.
+The refined steel can be cast in a variety of ways, but it is typically cast into slabs and rolled into hot-band coil for the manufacture of sink-bowl material.
 This is followed by a hot acid wash, known as the annealing and pickling process.
-It will be cold rolled to the final gauge in specialized mills called “Z” mills for the inventor, Tadeusz Sendzimer.
+It will be cold-rolled to the final gauge in specialized mills called “Z” mills for the inventor, Tadeusz Sendzimir.
 The Z mill is able to roll stainless to very light gauges while maintaining uniform thickness across a wide strip.
 Sometimes the cold-rolled coil will need to be re-annealed to be able to roll it to the thinnest gauges.

 The process anneals for stainless are required because it work-hardens when rolled.
 The annealing time and temperature are critical to forming a good kitchen sink from the material.
 If the annealing line stops beyond the time allowed by the strip accumulator, the furnace can overheat the steel, causing grain growth.
 When drawn into a sink, this will result in an “orange-peeled” condition, which is aesthetically unpleasant and may also affect drawability.
 A full anneal also helps the sink manufacturer because the bowl will not work-harden as quickly during drawing.